hafizaryan/Daisy-Team/README.md

-# Daysi - Dermatological AI System for Your Skin
+# Daisy - Dermatological AI System for Your Skin

 Project DAISY is a project that focused on Indonesian citizen’s dermatological problem.
 DAISY stands for Dermatological AI System for Your Skin.